Are you wanting to find an agent? I’m going to go with yes since you’re reading this post! I know that I am because an agent is

 - Write a Successful Query

-- 25 Questions to Ask an Agent
+- Ask These 25 Questions BEFORE You Pick an Agent

 Also, get the Children’s Writer’s & Illustrators Market book to start your research.
 This is the latest version with the most up-to-date information on publishing houses and agencies that you can submit to.
 Get your copy here!